JalorOo/flutter_markdown/README.md

 - A bit slow rendering speed.
 It takes 1-2 seconds to render after application loaded.

 ## Cautions:
-- Please avoid using too many MarkdownViews in a single page, because this is based on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) a complete web browser.
+- Please avoid using too many markdownViews in a single page, because this is based on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) a complete web browser.
 Which may cause to slow down your app.

-## Thanks to:
+## Thanks :
 - [flutter_tex](https://github.com/shahxadakram/flutter_tex)